mmaaz-git/isla/README.md

 Currently, very much a work in progress!
 Pre-alpha, even!
 User beware!

 So far, the basic functionality of arithmetic operations is implemented.
-Gaussian elimination and back substitution for solving linear systems are implemented, though I am still working out a bug (which I think is due to numerical instability).
+Gaussian elimination and back substitution for solving linear systems are implemented.
+I am working on implementing the properties of interval matrices.
+And then after that, other methods for solving linear systems like Gauss-Seidel, etc.

 ## Roadmap
 - Gauss-Seidel method